 Damage to vehicles from minor collisions during parking manuevers is more likely than theft.
 These strategies can reduce your risk of being bumped or scraped by another vehicle.

-If your vehicle is damaged, burglarized, stolen, or the subject of any crime on campus be sure to report it to Parking and Security Services and/or to your local Police Department.
+If your vehicle is damaged, burglarized, stolen, or the subject of any crime on campus be sure to report it to Campus Security and/or to your local Police Department.
 Reporting such crimes helps us gather information toward identifying those responsible and to focus our efforts to reduce the risk of such crimes on campus.